The DeanBeat: Why politics and games go together

 Who would have thought that some of this would have seemed eerily truthful?
 But while they’re often wrong or late when it comes to predicting the future, games can be as instructive as literature.
 They can speak through the ages, with ideas, visions, and messages that can inspire us to action.

-But that was before COVID-19 struck and changed the political race entirely, like a massive comet hitting the world.
-All of the events that unfolded during that time led to a turning of the tables, where Joseph Biden is now the favorite with the bigger war chest.
+But that was before COVID-19 struck and changed the presidential race, like a massive comet hitting the world.
+All of the events that unfolded during that time led to a turning of the tables, where Biden is now the favorite with the bigger war chest.

 I remember how Sim City taught me how taxes worked.
 If you raised your tax rates high, you could afford to create a lot more services for your residents.
 But you might also find that they would leave your city for nearby cities that didn’t have such high tax rates.

 And games like Civilization can teach you what happens when you mix different political ideologies, religions, or economic policies.
 It’s like a petri dish for figuring out which political systems work best.